 How Much Time Do You Need at La Fortuna Waterfall?

-La Fortuna Waterfall itself can be visited in half a day, even less, if you just want to walk down to the pool, take a few photos and head back.
+La Fortuna Waterfall itself can be visited in half a day.
+Even less if you just want to walk down to the pool, take a few photos and head back.

 La Fortuna Waterfall Costa Rica is possibly the most popular waterfall in the country.
 It’s at the base of two dormant volcanoes with lush vegetation and incredible sites around every corner.
-This picturesque area can be as tame or as extreme as you want it to be.
+This picturesque place can be as tame or as extreme as you want it to be.